Frances Hodgson Burnett: Childhood in Manchester, England

 Frances Eliza Hodgson was born at 141 York Street (Note: York Street was later renamed and became Cheetham Hill Road.
 The house, along with the other houses in the terrace, was demolished in the 1990s to make way for new development.) in Cheetham, Manchester on 24 November 1849.
 She was the third of five children of Edwin Hodgson, an ironmonger from Doncaster in Yorkshire, and his wife Eliza Boond, from a well-to-do Manchester family.
 Her father owned a business in Deansgate, selling ironmongery and brass goods.
-The family lived comfortably, employing a maid and a nurse-maid.
+The family lived comfortably, employing a maid and a nursemaid.
 Frances had two older brothers and two younger sisters.

 In 1852, the family moved about a mile away to a newly built terrace, opposite St Luke's Church, with greater access to outdoor space.
 (Note: The house, which was extant when Thwaite's book was published in 1991, later became number 385 Cheetham Hill Road.
 Manchester City Council mounted a blue plaque on the front which read "Frances Hodgson Burnett (1849–1924) Novelist and Authoress of 'Little Lord Fauntleroy' and many other works lived here (1852–1854)" The house was later demolished and the plaque is now on show at the Metropolitan University of Manchester.)
 Barely a year later, on 1 September 1853 and with his wife pregnant for a fifth time, Hodgson died suddenly of a stroke, leaving the family without an income.
 Frances was cared for by her grandmother while her mother took over running the family business.
 From her grandmother, who bought her books, Frances learned to love reading, in particular her first book, The Flower Book, which had colored illustrations and poems.
-Because of their reduced income, Eliza had to give up their family home and moved with her children to live with relatives in Seedley Grove, Tanners Lane, Pendleton, Salford, where they lived in a house with a large enclosed garden in which Frances enjoyed playing.
+Because of their reduced income, Eliza had to give up their family home and moved with her children to live with relatives in Seedley Grove, Tanners Lane, Pendleton, Salford, where they lived in a house with a large, enclosed garden in which Frances enjoyed playing.